craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Oldshine
 > A harsh clear alcohol comprised of a variety of vegetables that have been mushed, spiced, fermented, and aged.

-Upon ingestion, make a DC (11 + (G * 2)) Constitution Saving Throw.
-If you succeed, for the next minute, you gain +G to your Strength Modifier, your Wisdom Modifier is reduced by G, and at the beginning of your turn you may set your Temporary Hit Points to (G * 2).
+After digestion, make a DC (11 + (G * 2)) Constitution Saving Throw.
+If you succeed, for the next minute, you gain +G to your Strength Modifier, your Wisdom Modifier is reduced by G, you gain (G * 2) Radiation Reduction, and at the beginning of your turn you may set your Temporary Hit Points to (G * 2).
+Otherwise, you are Poisoned for the next minute.

 **Ingredients**;
 - XXX